UTheCat/jumpvalley/README.md

 ## Getting started with the project itself

-This project is currently being made using the .NET-Enabled version of Godot v4.1.2.
+This project is currently being made using the .NET-Enabled version of Godot v4.1.3.

 If you'd like to open the Godot project file (```project.godot```), make sure to download a copy of .NET-Enabled Godot v4.1.2 [here](https://godotengine.org/download).

-Once finished (or if you already downloaded it), run .NET-Enabled Godot v4.1.2 and open your copy of this repository's ```project.godot``` file.
+Once finished (or if you already downloaded it), run .NET-Enabled Godot v4.1.3 and open your copy of this repository's ```project.godot``` file.

-**Important:** While it is currently possible to make an obstacle course in Jumpvalley with the Godot Editor, backwards-compatibility is subject to being broken while Jumpvalley is still in major version zero (0.x.x).
-This is because level behavior hasn't been set in stone yet.
-If you want to prevent your level from being broken between minor versions, please wait until Jumpvalley has reached major version one (1.0.0).